 Admission, Qualification, and Procedures

-The requirements for entering the MTS degree program will ordinarily include the applicant being a minimum age of 30 years, having earned a Bachelor’s degree, fulfilling the prerequisite of completing a Koine Greek course, meeting the requirements for an Vicar designation, and serving a minimum of one year under supervised internship prior to graduation.
+The requirements for entering the MTS degree program will ordinarily include having earned a Bachelor’s degree, fulfilling the prerequisite of completing a Koine Greek course, meeting the requirements for an Vicar designation, and serving a minimum of one year under supervised internship prior to graduation.

 When applying include all college transcripts, additional training, and work history, as well three letters of recommendation (AALC pastor and congregation member).